-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, boosting its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, lessen a bank's ability to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+Earnings can be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
+Conversely, losses lessen a bank's ability to do those things.

-RCB Bank scored 22 out of a possible 30 on Bankrate's earnings test, better than the national average of 16.52.
+On Bankrate's test of earnings, RCB Bank scored 22 out of a possible 30, beating the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
-RCB Bank's most recent annualized quarterly return on equity was 13.45 percent, above the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+RCB Bank's most recent annualized quarterly return on equity was 12.94 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $17.5 million on total equity of $272.1 million.
-The bank experienced an annualized return on average assets, or ROA, of 1.25 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank reported net income of $34.4 million on total equity of $273.6 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.23 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.